Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 - **Listing Validation**

+A struct for listing validation entries,
+Same mapping
 Listing Address ;  (address),
-Listed Token(s) ;  (address),
+Listed Token(s) ;  (address, address),
-xBalance ; (uint256),
-yBalance ; (uint256),
-xLiquid ; (uint256),
+Balances ; (xBalance, yBalance),
+Liquids : (xLiquid, yLiquid),
-yLiquid ; (uint256),
+Index : (uint256),

+Each listing validation mapping is queryable by listing address or index.

+- Listing Index

+An array that stores each listing validation entry by index number and token address.
+Each time a token is listed the index of the listing validation is stored against the token address.
+Is queryable by token address.
+The token address for `NATIVE` is "0".
+Only returns the first (1000) entries, requires an incremental number param to query additional (1000).

+- listingCount

+Stores the total number of listings made.
+Is increased whenever a new listing is made.

 ### **Functions**

-- queryByListing

-Returns validation slot details by the listing address.

-- queryByToken

-Returns up to (1000) validation slot index numbers by token address.
-Requires `step` to query additional (1000) entries.

-- querySlotByIndex

-Returns validation slot details by index number.

-- queryLatestIndex

-Returns the highest index number stored.

 - writeValidationSlot (Router Only)

 Writes data into a validation slot, either creates a new slot or updates an existing one.

 - setRouter (ownerOnly)

-Determines the router address, the router can update balance and volume details in validation slots.
+Determines the router address, the router can update various mappings and possible arrays.

 - listToken

-Searches Listing validation for the exact token pair Cannot list existing pair
+Searches Listing validation for the exact token pair, Cannot list existing pair,
-Requires a `Token-0` and `Token-1`
+Requires a Token-0 and Token-1,
-Stating `0` as a Token address sets the token to `NATIVE` Creates a new listing and liquidity contract
+Stating `0` as a Token address sets the token to, `NATIVE`, Creates a new listing and liquidity contract,
-Verifies contracts
+Verifies contracts,
-Writes listing contract details
+Writes listing contract details,
-Writes liquidity contract details
+Writes liquidity contract details,

 # **Examples**
-E1 : A token with the price of `0.25` implies that the token is worth 0.25 `TOKEN-0`.
-If a user puts an order to spend 250 `TOKEN-0` to buy the token, the exchange calculates; 250 / 0.25 = 1000.
+E1 : A listing with the price of `0.25` implies that the Token-1 is worth 0.25 `TOKEN-0`.
+If a user puts an order to spend 250 `TOKEN-0` to buy the Token-1, the exchange calculates; 250 / 0.25 = 1000.
 If they were selling (1000) `TOKEN-1` then the equation is; (1000) * 0.25 = 250.

 E2 : If a listing address has 500 `TOKEN-0` and 100 `TOKEN-1`, 500 / 100 = 5, this means the price is 5 `TOKEN-0'.
 If a user was buying 250 `TOKEN-0` worth of `TOKEN-1` this is; 250 / 5 = 50.
 Whereas if they were to sell 50 `TOKEN-1` it would be; 50 * 5 = 250.